 The Realities of Ziplining Accidents

-For instance, in July 2019, a model broke her pelvis and ended up wheelchair-bound after running into a tree when a billionaire investor's private zipline failed to brake properly.
-As ziplining grows in popularity and more people create their own DIY or consumer versions, the dangers of riding faulty or improperly operated equipment also increase.
+For instance, in July 2019, a model broke her pelvis and ended up wheelchair-bound after running into a tree when a billionaire investor's private zip line failed to brake properly.
+As ziplining grows in popularity and more people create their DIY or consumer versions, the dangers of riding faulty or improperly operated equipment also increase.

-Riders aren't the only ones at risk from lax practices either.
-In May 2019, a 29-year-old zip line operator in Maui fell some 150 feet to her death after being knocked off the platform by an incoming rider.
-Although lawmakers responded by moving to introduce stricter safety rules for workers, such as mandating they wear tethers when aloft, the message is clear for anyone who risks their life around these dangerous attractions: Zip lines have a long way to go before they're even reasonably safe.
+Riders aren't the only ones at risk from lax practices that cause serious injuries.
+In May 2019, a 29-year-old zip line operator in Maui fell about 150 feet to her death after being knocked off the platform by an incoming rider.

 Understanding the Aftermath of a Ziplining Accident